GuntaButya/Matrix.NET/README.md

     double[] ColNine = M.Column[0];

 Some simple Comments added.
+Not yet Complete.

-I have made some Fields, Properties now instead.
+I have changed some Fields to Properties now instead.
 I believe this is faster and more efficent.